 Besides the body getting older, it was time for my second vaccine shot.
 Surprisingly, taking off the bandaid hurt more than getting the vaccine.
-I had almost no side effects; just feeling out of it for a day.
+I had almost no side effects; I just felt out of it for a day.

 My Travels for June 2021

 Those who know me well will not be surprised to find that I returned to the great Omaha area to visit my sister and family.
-What made this trip memorable is I went there to bring Paula and Mackenzi home with me on the train.
+What made this trip memorable is I went there to bring Paula and Mackenzie back home with me on the train.